pathmann/nvim-dap-project-configuration/README.md

 You can use multiple subprojects and select your current (see [Usage](#Usage)).

+Optionally you can run your app instead of debugging it with nvim-dap.

 ## Installation
 Install the plugin with your preferred package manager: